sharife/goldenthread-v2/site/content/_index.md

     subtitle: "*The Language of Wild Berries* Debuts as a Radio Play!"
     cta: Read More Now
     link: /productions/the-language-of-wild-berries/
-    text: >-
-      We're thrilled to announce that Naghmeh Samini's play, translated and directed by Torange Yeghiazarian, will be released in fall 2020 as a Radio Play.
-This US premiere will include a special listening party followed by Q&A with the artists.
+    text: We're thrilled to announce that Naghmeh Samini's play, translated and directed by Torange Yeghiazarian, is Golden Thread's radio play debut!
 The past, present, and future collide in the touching story of a couple’s annual road trips to the Caspian Sea in this rare glimpse into the lives of contemporary Iranians.
+Mark your calendar for the podcast release on Tuesday, October 6!
   - image: https://ucarecdn.com/0a9cd94e-3d4d-4d01-bda7-436b4b1f2508/
     subtitle: You Give Us Hope for the Future!
     cta: DONATE NOW!